lizhaoqi99/CSE-332S/games/Lab4/ReadMe.txt

-CSE332S Lab 4
-Team Name: li_ma_zhang
-Steve Li, wustlkey: zhaoqi.li
-Xiaowen Ma, wustlkey:maxiaowen
-Claire Zhang, wustlkey: zhangbin

-[Distribution of work]
-Steve and Claire focused on refactoring the game class into a base class (GameBase) and a derived class (TicTacToe).
-Xiaowen focused on adding a second game (Gomoku).
-After finished our individual pieces, we worked together to put those pieces together into one working piece.
-Together, we also debugged and made the work error free, finished the extra credit component, and finished the ReadMe.txt.
-More specifically for the write-up, Steve wrote the test cases for TicTacToe game, Xiaowen wrote the test cases for Gomoku game, and Claire wrote the test cases for the extra credit part.

 [Errors and warnings]
 One error that we had was that when we used the extraction operator to print the game board, the board was not printed but instead a line of hexadecimals were shown.
 The hexadecimal display was an indication of memory address being printed.
 The error was caused by this line of code: cout << this;